-Enjoy a panoramic view of Paris from the Montparnasse observation deck.
-Located in Montparnasse Tower, the observation deck offers stunning views of Paris from a dizzying height of over 200m, with spectacular 360° views of the capital.
+Located in the Montparnasse Tower, the observation deck offers stunning views of Paris from a dizzying height of over 200m.
+You also have spectacular 360° views of the French capital.

-View Paris from their two viewing levels, the 56th floor and the open-air panoramic terrace.
+View Paris from above with their two viewing levels, the 56th floor and the open-air panoramic terrace.